Directed by Michael Gallagher

 After class, Ashley asks Clayton for all her assignments early.
 Clayton makes a joke about her cumming on to him.
 Oops, did I say “cumming”?
 That was an unintentional typo, but I left it there because it felt needed.
 Was Clayton actually joking or was he being serious about possibly having a hardon for Caitlin Gerard?
 I don’t care, because this effing character goes nowhere and does little else other than bore the hell out of the audience.

 That night, back home, Proxy shows Ashley a “new” video (there was an old video?) of one of Zane’s goons getting killed by Smiley via infuriatingly loud jumpscare.
 Seriously, this is The Forest levels of badly designed jumpscares.
 I love how it was video taken from HideandGoChat, but it has sound.
 I particularly love how the timer suddenly jumps back to one second from twenty seconds when the Smiley jumpscare happens.
 Also, Smiley is also wearing a smiley mask with a pantyhose stocking over it.
 Come on, movie.
 You could clearly afford to show an actual face with a smiley carved into it on the effing cover.
 And apparently this video has gotten a ton of views in just twenty-four hours.
 Why in the hell is making Smiley kill someone so trendy?
 Obviously, the Internet’s a messed up place, but come on.
 Surely the Inteeneet has better things to do than focus on what are arguably snuff films.
 Ashley suggests calling the police, but Proxy condescendingly says that the police will think it’s dumb.
 Proxy, there is actual video evidence of a young man being murdered.
 Of course the police will take it seriously.
 It’s called video evidence.
 If there is actual suspicion of murder, the police can track down the IP address of the person who uploaded the video.
 Proxy mockingly and cartoonishly mimics what Ashley might say to the police, unintentionally pointing out just how moronic the basic premise of the film sounds when you read it out loud.
 Seriously, wow.
 Regardless, this is not an excuse to not report a murder or a suspected murder to the police.
 Mentioning that someone might be trying to recreate an urban legend could only ever help the situation.
 Ashley’s still wondering whether or not Smiley is actually real, and is way too easily comforted by Proxy’s insistence that Smiley isn’t.
 Despite Proxy’s skepticism, the two of them decide to try it out.
 Idiots.
 Why is Ashley at all willing to summon Smiley when there’s even the slightest risk that Smiley could actually be real?
 The two get on HideandGoChat.
 During this call, we as an audience learn that apparently Ashley and Proxy can throw their voices, because when the camera is pointed at the computer screen, more than once, we can hear them talking but not actually see their mouths moving on the video feed.
 Also, more than once, we can clearly see the entire chat log on the screen.
 The two choose an obvious pervert that 1) shows them (but not us) his penis, 2) asks them to show him their boobs, and 3) asks them to make out with each other.
 Of course.
 Proxy tells Ashley that apparently, you need to really want Smiley to kill the guy; you need to picture it in your head.
 After Proxy says that Ashley has to really want this to happen, Ashley does so, and types in “I did it for the lulz” three times.
 Because the best way to determine if Smiley is real is to try to summon him to kill someone.
-Seriously, movie, do you really expect the audience to give two sharts about your characters if you show them intentionally committing actions that have led to people being murdered and actually wanting this to happen?
+Seriously, movie, do you really expect the audience to give two sharts about your characters if you show them intentionally committing murder by proxy and actually wanting this to happen?
 Hell, they even explain to the poor lamb that this is the case.
 “Someone is suposed [sic] to come and kill you.”
 After a few seconds of confusion, Smiley appears via jumpcut with the knife already in the guy’s chest!
 Jumpscare!
 Screaming!
 I love how Proxy laughed at the killing at Zane’s party, but is screaming and freaking out when faced with this particular killing!
 Ashley starts freaking out, thinking she just killed someone.
 Yes, you did, Ashley.
 Whether or not you wanted the guy to die, it’s still at least manslaughter.
 Manslaughter is a serious crime.
 Ashley continues to freak out, saying that Smiley could know where they are.
 Ashley, Smiley has only seen you via video chat.
 Unless he can somehow figure out your IP address from this, which is unlikely, he’s not going to be able to find you.
 Proxy even say that finding their IP address via HideandGoChat is impossible, as the servers are anonymized.
 Ashley says that they should go to the police.
 Proxy claims that if they go to the police that there will be press, and that it will lead him straight to them.
 First off, if you report a murder, the police will have to keep you anonymous.
 Second, Smiley can only be summoned through the Intraknot by typing “I did it for the lulz” three times.
 If you stay off of chat rooms forever, you will be okay.
 Ashley’s dad calls and they talk.
 Smiley is not mentioned.
 I’m amazed that Ashley lives in 2012 and doesn’t own an iPhone yet.
 She and her dad are still using flip phones.
 And I love how they can suddenly segue into a sentimental conversation where Ashley displays that she can’t cry on cue.
 Then Proxy appears as a jumpscare, and Ashley hangs up.
 The two decide to act like the incident never happened.

 The next day, Ashley’s one college class (wow) talks about the scientific method.
 Ashley’s been drawing an exceptionally detailed picture of Smiley in her notebook that has obviously been pre-drawn by a better artist.
 I’m amazed that no one, not even her teacher, is noticing it.
 More BS about the scientific method versus ideology in general is heard before class ends.
 Ideology is the end of critical thinking?
 Which ideologies specifically?
 I love how this movie’s trying to use various scientific things that have little to nothing to do with what’s going on to attempt to make this movie seem deeper than it really is.
 And this scene is so boring.
 I particularly love how learning what a hypothesis is is college material.